ccbogel/QualCoder/README.md

 `py -m qualcoder`

-Altarnately, run by double-click.
+Alternately, run by double-click.
 Open the QualCoder-master\qualcoder folder.
 Double-click the __main__.py file to run.
 You can make a shortcut to this file and keep the shortcut on the desktop.

 ### Debian/Ubuntu-based Linux